osai-ai/tensor-stream/README.md

 # TensorStream
-TensorStream is a C++ library for real-time video stream (e.g., RTMP) decoding to CUDA memory which supports some additional features:
+TensorStream is a C++ library for real-time video streams (e.g., RTMP) decoding to CUDA memory which supports some additional features:
 * CUDA memory conversion to ATen Tensor for using it via Python in [PyTorch Deep Learning models](#pytorch-example)
 * Detecting basic video stream issues related to frames reordering/loss
 * Video Post Processing (VPP) operations: downscaling/upscaling, color conversion from NV12 to RGB24/BGR24/Y800
-* Support Linux and Windows
+The library supports Linux and Windows.

 Simple example how to use TensorStream for deep learning tasks: